Welcome to the Department of Surgery Research Page!

-Karen Mosier has a BA in Psychology and a MSc in Pharmacy.
-She has thirteen years’ experience in research administration.
-She has worked as a Research Coordinator/Navigator for the Department of Surgery, College of Medicine for almost 4 years, as a Research Facilitator in the Western College of Veterinary Medicine for 5 years, and as a Research Coordinator in the Department of Psychiatry, College of Medicine for 4 years.
+Karen E. Mosier has a BA in Psychology and a MSc in Pharmacy.
+She has over fifteen years’ experience in research administration.
+She has worked as a Research Coordinator/Navigator for the Department of Surgery, College of Medicine for almost 6 1/2 years, as a Research Facilitator in the Western College of Veterinary Medicine for 5 years, and as a Research Coordinator in the Department of Psychiatry, College of Medicine for 4 years.

 Karen Mosier was hired as a Research Coordinator/Navigator by the Department of Surgery on December 1, 2015.
 Her position was created to provide mentorship and research support for faculty and residents and to promote a dynamic research culture within the department.
 Her primary duties include finding funding opportunities for research projects, reviewing grant applications and budgets, providing guidance through the grant writing process, and educating and teaching on CCV development and ethic application submissions.
-She also acts as a liaison for the Department of Surgery with the Office of the Vice-Dean Research, College of Medicine and Research Services and Ethics Office to promote excellence in research and ensure timely processing of research applications.
-Karen also works directly with the Research Director and coordinates the resident research programs and the Research Committee meetings and the annual Faculty Research Day and Resident Research Day.
+She also acts as a liaison for the Department of Surgery with the Office of the Vice-Dean Research (College of Medicine), Research Acceleration & Strategic Initiatives, Research Excellence & Innovation, Research Profile & Impact and the International Office to promote excellence in research and ensure timely processing of research applications.
+Karen also works directly with the Research Director and coordinates the resident research programs, the Research Committee meetings and the annual Faculty Research Day & Resident Research Day.

 The purpose of this brief guide is to provide quick assistance for you to read to orientate yourself to what funding opportunities you would like to apply for before you contact your Research Coordinator.